That's the last of Mercury retrograde! 2022's final helping is right around the corner, just after the holidays.

 Mercury retrograde 2022 dates

-Have your 2022 planners handy: the Mercury retrograde dates are as follows:
+Have your 2022 planners handy: the Mercury retrograde dates are below.

 - January 14 to February 3, 2022